MattSmithereens/ImageFinder/ImageFinder/README.md

 2. Open the project in Visual Studio and Rebuild.
 3. Press Ctrl + F5 to run the program.

+## DEPENDENCIES
+The program relies on Gembox.Presentation for the export to PowerPoint functionality.
+To install this dependency, please follow the instructions below:
+1. Run the following in the NuGet Package Manager Console: ```Install-Package GemBox.Presentation```

 ## Usage